Running nose or rhinorrhoea is the excessive discharge from nasal passage, ranging from a clear fluid to thick mucus.

 Also homeopathic medicines are safe as against antibiotics, steroids, painkillers or antihistamines used in the convention form of treatment.

-Best homeopathic medicine is the one most similar to the disease condition.
+The best homeopathic medicine is the one most similar to the disease condition.

-ACONITE – It is indicated when symptoms have sudden and rapid onset after exposure to dry cold air, nose is dry or with scanty watery discharge.
+ACONITE – It is indicated when symptoms have sudden and rapid onset after exposure to dry cold air, the nose is dry or scanty watery discharge.
 Symptoms are often accompanied by mental anguish, restlessness and thirst.

-ALLIUM CEPA– It has excessive sneezing and running nose that is triggered on entering a warm room and in the evening and are better on going out in the open air.
+ALLIUM CEPA– It has excessive sneezing and running nose that is triggered on entering a warm room and in the evening and is better on going out in the open air.
 The discharge from the nose is typically copious, watery and extremely acrid.
 Accompanying the nasal discharge is much burning and smarting lachrymation.

-OSCILLOCOCCINUM– It is used as a preventive for influenza if there are no other symptoms to individualise the case in hand and found to be very effective when used within 48 hours of onset of symptoms.
+OSCILLOCOCCINUM– It is used as a preventive for influenza if there are no other symptoms to individualise the case in hand and is found to be very effective when used within 48 hours of the onset of symptoms.

 GELSIMIUM– It is indicated for watery nasal discharge and sneezing.
 Accompanying are symptoms such as drowsiness, dullness and thirstlessness.

 HEPAR SULPH– It is commonly indicated for cold and cough due to exposure to cold air or from eating anything sour.
 The nasal discharge or expectoration is thick and yellow.
 The patient is worse in cold air and morning time.
-The pain in throat is like that from splinters and better from warm drinks and food.
+The pain in the throat is like that from splinters and better from warm drinks and food.